Kanye West DID NOT score 106 points against a wheelchair basketball team but…

 As more parents took their children out of the game Kanye began yelling, “Quitters!
 Quitters!
 Quitters!” followed by laughter.
 Another parent was heard saying, “The guy donates five thousand dollars and he thinks it gives him the right to do anything he wants.”

 After the game, West told the media, “I set out to break Wilt Chamberlain’s record of points in one game and that’s what I did.
 It was for a good cause and I couldn’t be happier with my play.”

-C’mon we all know Kanye couldn’t score that many points against a wheelchair basketball team even if he had Kim and her recently leaked pics distracting them on the sidelines but then again he did “hit every free throw, every layup” and “every shot” when he played point for a championship team in a Summer league once…right?
+C’mon, we all know Kanye couldn’t score that many points against a wheelchair basketball team even if he had Kim and her recently leaked pics distracting them on the sidelines.
+Then again, he did “hit every free throw, every layup” and “every shot” when he played point for a championship team in a Summer league once…right?

 Via NY Times